“Disconnecting from our technology to reconnect with ourselves is absolutely essential for wisdom” ~ Arianna Huffington

 - Learning about the Blue Ducks and the importance of conserving the native species of wildlife and plants in the area through methods such as trapping, weta boxes and other methods.

 - 3 and a half hour horse trek up the mountains surrounding Blue Duck, taking in the beautiful scenery with some good runs along the way!

 - Day hiking to the beautiful Kaiwhakauka waterfall but sadly, not seeing any of the rare Blue Ducks – although the guys on the morning quad bike safari did!

 Tongariro National Park

 Trek through dramatic scenery, volcanic peaks and the iconic emerald lakes.
-But all is not lost if you don’t take park in the Alpine Crossing, enjoy the incredible scenery and shorter day hikes within the National Park.
+But all is not lost if you don’t take park in the Alpine Crossing.
+Enjoy the incredible scenery and shorter day hikes within the National Park.
 Although there can be a bit of hustle and bustle, I found it to be a great spot to switch off and enjoy small town life.
 That is why Tongariro National Park in on my list of places to disconnect in New Zealand.

 Where To Stay: Ski Haus Backpackers

 How Long Should You Stay?: At least 1 night.
 I would recommend 2 nights if you do the crossing.

 How to spend your time: I am sorry to say it is likely the accommodation you stay at will offer you a minimal amount of internet and there is a little phone signal.
 Try to avoid it where possible, get outdoors and explore!

 - Number one on the list – The Tongariro Alpine Crossing